 As BIM continues to evolve, so do BIM roles.
 Here are the key BIM roles with each requiring a unique set of skills to ensure efficient project execution and collaboration.

-1. BIM Modeler
+1. BIM Modeller

 As the name suggests, they model or create 3D digital models.
 These models vary based on design flow, be it from Architecture, Structural, or MEP (Mechanical, Electrical, Plumbing).
 This is a crucial role that makes sure that the project meets the BIM standards and at the same time, meets the client's requirements.